jwcchen/catch_mitao/README.md

 # Below is introduction of the rules: #
 You will have 5 fishes at the start of the game.
-If there are more than 4 cats on the screen, you will have 1 fish less.
+If there are more than 4 cats on the screen, you will lose 1 fish.
 Each time you catch a cat, you will earn 50 points.
 Every 750 points you earn will bring you to the next level(level plus 1).